Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

 Note: It isn’t important which port you use.

-The maximum cable distance between networking devices is 100m.
+The maximum cable distance between networking devices on an Ethernet network is 100m.

-This can be extending up to approx 300m by using an Ethernet repeater/extender.
+However this can be extending to approx 300m by using an Ethernet repeater/extender.
 Most of the ones available today appear to be PoE repeaters.

 With PoE devices you can connect remote devices like IP cameras without the need for installing a separate power supply.
 See PoE for beginners